Security-Onion-Solutions/securityonion-docs/kibana.rst

 Indicator Dashboard
 ~~~~~~~~~~~~~~~~~~~

-Several fields are hyperlinked to the Indicator dashboard to allow you to get all the information you can about a particular indicator:
+Several fields are hyperlinked to the Indicator dashboard to allow you to get all the information you can about a particular indicator.
+Here are just a few:

 | ``uid``
 | ``source.ip``